-The Resident Assistant is directly accountable to the Residence Hall Director (RHD) and indirectly accountable to the Assistant, Associate and Director of Residence Life.
+The Inclusion Assistant is directly accountable to the Residence Director/Residence Hall Director and Assistant Director overseeing the Inclusion Assistant program and indirectly to the Assistant, Associate and Director of Residence Life.

 Minimum Qualifications and Additional Requirements:

-4. Not be on disciplinary probation at CMU or any other university.
+- Not be on disciplinary probation at CMU or any other university.
 Applicants who are on disciplinary probation will be eligible for consideration if it has been more than one year since being placed on probation on the day applications are due.
+Applicants who were suspended but not put on probation will be eligible if it has been more than one year following the end of the suspension when applications are due.
 During the period of employment, paraprofessional staff must not be in violation of any university policies or procedures.

-6. Staff are expected to place the position as one of their highest priorities.
+- Staff are expected to place the position as one of their highest priorities.
 Non-academic involvement for paraprofessional staff members in their first semester in the position cannot exceed 15 hours per week.
-Non-academic involvement for all other paraprofessional staff members must not exceed 20 hours per week (no paraprofessional staff member may work more than 15 hours a week outside of their position).
-All requests are subject to approval by the RHD/supervisor and Assistant Director for the area of campus.
+Non-academic involvement for all other paraprofessional staff members must not exceed 20 hours per week.
+All requests are subject to approval by the RD/RHD/supervisor and Assistant Director for the area of campus.